-‘General Hospital’ Spoilers: Jax-Alexis Hookup, Naxie Situation -No Maxie Recast
+‘General Hospital’ Spoilers: Jax-Alexis Hookup, Naxie Situation, No Maxie Recast

 Kidney Fiasco

-Nelle’s real nature may have been discovered but it’s not the end to her betrayal.
-It appears Jax knows about the situation but he did nothing even after seeing Nelle trying to wriggle her way into Carly’s life.
-General Hospital spoilers hinted Jax knows everything but he intentionally kept Carly out of the loop.
+Nelle’s real nature may have been discovered, but it’s not the end to her betrayal.
+It appears Jax knows about the situation, but he did nothing even after seeing Nelle trying to wriggle her way into Carly’s life.
+General Hospital spoilers hinted Jax knows everything, but he intentionally kept Carly out of the loop.
 What could have been a reunion between him and Carly will turn out to be a disastrous visit for him.

 Carly and Sonny Corinthos (Maurice Benard) are in a bad place right now with their marriage slowly crumbling.
 Jax could have been the man Carly turns to if not for his betrayal.
 General Hospital spoilers tease Carly is not the only one to shun Jax.
 Josslyn Jacks (Eden McCoy) is not happy with what her dad did.
 Feeling as if the world is crashing down on him, Jax will seek comfort from a friend who is also hurting.